Kerry: good progress made on Pacific trade deal despite talks failure

-SINGAPORE Reuters) - U.S. Secretary of State John Kerry said on Tuesday “good progress” was made toward a 12-nation Trans-Pacific trade deal last week, even though negotiators failed to reach an accord in marathon talks in Hawaii.
+SINGAPORE, Aug 4 Reuters) - U.S. Secretary of State John Kerry said on Tuesday “good progress” was made towards a 12-nation Trans-Pacific trade deal last week, even though negotiators failed to reach an accord in marathon talks in Hawaii.

 “As with any complex negotiation ... there remain details to be hashed out,” Kerry said in a speech during a stop in Singapore on his way to meetings of the 10 nation Association of South East Asian Nations (ASEAN) in Malaysia on Wednesday.